sejoonkimmm/Cloud-1/README.md

 Persistence: Ensures data durability across reboots by using persistent volumes.
 Flexibility: Offers cleaning options to manage the deployment lifecycle efficiently.
 This guide simplifies the operation of your web application architecture, emphasizing automation, security, and scalability, inspired by the innovative spirit of the "Inception" project.

+---

+# Learning Outcomes and skills develop
+Throughout the course of this project, I had the opportunity to deepen my understanding and enhance my skills in several key areas of DevOps, containerization, and cloud computing.
+Below are the significant capabilities I developed and the knowledge I acquired:

+## Containerization with Docker
+Docker and Docker Compose Mastery: Learned how to create and manage multi-container applications using Docker and Docker Compose.
+This project helped me understand the importance of containerization in ensuring consistency across different development and deployment environments.
+Container Networking: Gained insights into Docker networking, enabling separate containers to communicate with each other, essential for deploying applications that require multiple services (e.g., WordPress, MySQL, and PHPMyAdmin) to work together seamlessly.

+## Automation with Ansible
+Automation Skills: Developed proficiency in automation by using Ansible (though it was suggested, I explored its capabilities deeply), automating the deployment process from start to finish.
+This skill is invaluable for scaling deployments and ensuring reproducibility across environments.
+Scripting and Configuration Management: Enhanced my ability to write Ansible playbooks for configuration management, enabling the automatic setup of servers, installation of necessary packages, and configuration of applications.

+## Cloud Services and Deployment
+Cloud Service Providers: Explored various cloud service offerings by deploying the project on platforms such as Scaleway, AWS, and GCP.
+This experience taught me how to assess and choose the right provider based on project requirements and budget constraints.
+Resource Management: Learned the importance of managing cloud resources efficiently to avoid unnecessary costs, gaining practical experience in optimizing server sizes and services according to the project's needs.

+## Security and Networking
+Secure Configuration: Acquired knowledge on securing applications by limiting public access and securing connections.
+Implemented strategies to prevent direct access to databases from the internet and enforced the use of TLS where possible.
+Networking and Redirection: Understood the nuances of networking within cloud environments, including dedicated IP management and configuring services to respond correctly based on the requested URL.

+## Continuous Learning and Documentation
+Research and Documentation: This project underscored the importance of reading documentation and researching to learn new tools and technologies like K8s, K3s, and K3d.
+It has improved my ability to digest technical documents and apply learned concepts practically.
+Writing Comprehensive Documentation: Learned the value of clear and thorough documentation, both for personal reference and to assist others.
+This README is a testament to the project's journey and my growth as a developer.

+## Project Management
+Attention to Detail: Given the project's scope, managing each component meticulously was crucial.
+This enhanced my attention to detail, especially in monitoring resource usage and ensuring the project stays within budget constraints.
+Problem-Solving: Faced with various challenges throughout the project, I honed my problem-solving skills.
+Each issue, whether related to configuration, networking, or security, was an opportunity to learn and apply new solutions.
+This project was not just a technical endeavor but a comprehensive learning experience that broadened my understanding of modern DevOps practices, cloud computing, and the importance of security in web applications.
+I am eager to apply these skills and knowledge to future projects and continue on my path of lifelong learning in technology.